Introduction

 Normal Goods (also known as Ordinary Goods)

 From the price effect point of view, Normal goods are the types of goods for which demand increase when their price decrease and vice-versa.
-In other words, Normal goods are the goods one buy less when the price rise and buy more when the price falls.
-In other words, we can say that these types of goods are inversely proportional to the price of goods.
+In other words, Normal goods are the goods ones buy less when the price rise and buys more when the price falls.
+In other words, we can say that these types of goods are inversely proportional to the price of that goods.
 These goods are elastic in nature.
 The price and demand of these goods are negatively correlated.

-Examples of normal goods- wheat, rice, milk, clothes, car, etc
+Examples of normal goods- are wheat, rice, milk, clothes, car, etc

 Inferior Goods